cngaber/library/README.md

     return(xmlHttp.responseText);
 })("https://raw.githubusercontent.com/cngaber/library/main/functions"));
 ```
+8. Now press "START" then press "STOP" again.
+There might be an error in the console, do not worry about it.
+You can just clear it.
-8. You are good to go!
+9. You are good to go!
 Remember all functions are located in the scene.
 Also, the code provided automatically updates the functions whenever there is one, so no need to worry about that!

 # Documentation